lwhite1/arrow-table/Table.md

 ### Getting around

-Since cursors are itearble, you can traverse a table using a standard while loop:
+Since cursors are iterable, you can traverse a table using a standard while loop:

 ```java
 Cursor c = table.immutableCursor();